 You are there for your kids today, but do you think about being there for them in another 10, 15, or 20 years?
 The future is never guaranteed, so it is important to take care of your body NOW, before it’s too late.
 Regular exercise like running provides countless benefits.
 Lowered risk of heart disease (the number one killer of women in the United States), lowered risk of cancers, lowered risk of type two diabetes, lowered risk of osteoporosis…the list is endless.
 Sacrificing short periods of time away from your kids now to get exercise will help ensure you get MORE time with them in the future.
 Trust me, they’ll appreciate that gift more in the long run (pun totally intended).

 You’ll be stronger.

 When my kids were babies, I used to joke that I was glad I worked out regularly, because it made toting a toddler on my hip that much easier.
-These days, my pre-teen boys rarely need mom to pick them up anymore…but you should see me carry ALL of the groceries up three flights of stairs in one single trip.
+These days, my pre-teen/teenage boys no not need mom to pick them up anymore.
+But you should see me carry ALL of the groceries up three flights of stairs in one single trip.
 I am physically self sufficient, which only makes me a better, more confident mom.